RedisLabs/spark-redis/doc/streaming.md

 ConsumerConfig("my-stream", "my-consumer-group", "my-consumer-1", IdOffset(42, 0))   // start from '42-0'
 ```

-Please note, spark-redis will attempt to create a consumer group with the specified offset, but if the consumer group already exists,
+Please note, Spark-Redis will attempt to create a consumer group with the specified offset, but if the consumer group already exists,
 it will use the existing offset.
 It means, for example, if you decide to re-process all the messages from the beginning,
 just changing the offset to `Earliest` may not be enough.
 You may need to either manually delete the consumer
 group with `XGROUP DESTROY` or modify the offset with `XGROUP SETID`.